top of page

 ## Stoicism: A Path to Resilience

-Stoicism, started by Zeno of Citium way back in the early 3rd century BCE, has had a big impact on how people deal with life's ups and downs.
-This old-school philosophy is all about the importance of using reason, being virtuous, and keeping your cool to find peace and strength, especially when life gets tough.
-The Stoics believed that by living in harmony with the universe, or nature, you could find deep inner peace and emotional balance, helping you handle life's chaos with grace.
+Stoicism, kicked off by Zeno of Citium way back in the early 3rd century BCE, is a big deal when it comes to dealing with life's ups and downs.
+This philosophy is all about using reason, being virtuous, and keeping your emotions in check to find peace and strength.
+It suggests living in sync with the universe to find some inner calm and balance, even when things get crazy.

 ## Epicureanism: The Pursuit of Pleasure